SQuirreL SQL Client: Overview and Tutorial

 SQuirreL SQL and SQLBot

-There's a lot to like about SQuirreL SQL: its compatibility with a wide range of relational databases, its simple and straightforward user interface, its low overhead and speedy performance, its open-source code base, its plugin-friendly architecture, etc.
+There's a lot to like about SQuirreL SQL: its compatibility with a wide range of relational databases, its simple and straightforward user interface,

 Although there's a great deal of use you can extract from SQuirreL SQL, the most valuable part might just be how it interfaces with other SQL tools such as SQLBot.